AyaAls777/1stchatbotllm/README.md

 - Requests
 - Groq API

-This was my first chatbot project built while learning how to configure and integrate LLM APIs from scratch using real documentation.
+This was my first chatbot project built while learning how to configure and integrate LLM APIs from scratch.